 The EdD program in the Higher Education Concentration Area has been designed to enable students to complete program requirements in three years.
-Within the Higher Education Concentration, all students complete 8-week online courses with required activities (fall and spring semesters) and inperson, one-week intensives with required attendance and preparatory and post-intensive coursework and activities (summer and winter semesters).
+Within the Higher Education Concentration, all students complete 8-week online courses with required activities (fall, spring and summer semesters) and an in-person, one-week intensive in Denver with required attendance/activities (July - summer semester) and a one-week intensive held via Zoom (January -spring semester).